mkvoya/eps-preview/README.md

 Two settings can be set to specify the locations of the used binaries:
 - `eps-preview.path.ps2pdf`
 - `eps-preview.path.pdf2svg`
+- `eps-preview.backgroundColor`, default is `white`, can be any string that can be recognized by the CSS's `background-color`.

 ## Known Issues